Abstrys/dhop/README.md

     Invoking `dhop` with `source` is necessary to allow `dhop` to change your working directory in your shell session.

 5. Once installed, test it out by typing `dhop help`.

+## License

+This software is provided under the terms of the GNU General Public License, v3.
+For complete info, refer to LICENSE.txt (provided with the source code), or go to <http://www.gnu.org/licenses/gpl.html>.

+> **Note**: The license does not restrict your ability to use the software itself; it affects only your ability to
+> modify and use the software's *code*, or to claim ownership of it.

 ## Problems?